19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 ### Zero-rating for exports and international services

-21\.—(1) Subject to this section and section 21A, a supply of goods is zero-rated only if the goods are exported and a supply of services is zero-rated only if the services are international services.
+21\.—(1) Subject to this section and sections 21A, 21B and 21C, a supply of goods is zero-rated only if the goods are exported and a supply of services is zero-rated only if the services are international services.

 [28/2007 wef 01/07/2007]

+[Act 19 of 2012 wef 01/01/2012]

 (2) Where a taxable person supplies goods or services and the supply is zero-rated, then, whether or not tax would be chargeable on the supply apart from this section —